 The form of a dynamic label could be plain text that appears above the image area that is subject to be named or explained.
 You can also use a line or an arrow that links the image area of interest to a popup text that is placed somewhere else.
-By doing so you avoid that the relevant area is covered by the text and the graphic does not interfere with the text.
-If text is placed besides (and not over) the relevant area you can also put a box behind the text to improve readability.
+By doing so, you avoid both the relevant area being covered by the text and the graphic interfering with the text.
+If text is placed beside (and not over) the relevant area, you can also put a box around the text to improve readability.
 A good combination of a textbox and a pointing arrow is a text bubble.

-Of course the dynamic label has not to be text.
-You can also show dynamically sub graphics within the main graphic.
-For example the popup graphic could show a different view, further visual explanation or DETAILS ON DEMAND of the labelled area.
-Labels can show an enlarged picture of a selected area, and are one approach for pre-defined ZOOMING.
+Of course, the dynamic label does not have to be text.
+You can also dynamically show sub-graphics within the main graphic.
+For example, the popup graphic could show a different view, further visual explanation or DETAILS ON DEMAND of the labeled area.
+Labels can show an enlarged picture of a selected area and are one approach for pre-defined ZOOMING.

 Activating the labels should be made easy for the user.
-First of all the user has to know that dynamic labels are available.
-Second, he needs instructions where to find and activate them.
-If you have a single graphic using dynamic labels, you should write a hint that dynamic labelling is available.
-If you have many graphics with dynamic labelling, e.g. a web based training course, you should give a short instruction at the beginning.
-The instruction could include animated DEMONSTRATION.
+First of all, the user has to know that dynamic labels are available.
+Second, he needs instructions on where to find and activate them.
+If you have a single graphic using dynamic labels, you should write a hint that dynamic labeling is available.
+If you have many graphics with dynamic labeling, e.g. a web-based training course, you should give a brief instruction at the beginning.
+The instruction could include an animated DEMONSTRATION.

 The simplest way to activate a dynamic label is a ROLL-OVER with the mouse.
 The user finds out very quickly where labels are by moving the mouse over areas he is interested in.
-He may not find all labels, but he finds all labels he is interested in.
-The mouse pointer acts - as the name says - as a pointer.
+He may not find all labels, but he finds all the labels he is interested in.
+The mouse pointer acts - as the name states - as a pointer.
 Thus, connection lines between the relevant area and the label are not required.
-The label could appear even outside the graphic.
+The label could even appear outside the graphic.
 As soon as the mouse exits, the dynamic label disappears, which is useful to immediately reduce complexity again.
 However, if the label needs to be shown for a longer time frame, keeping the mouse pointer within the relevant area can be difficult.
-It also prevents the user from doing other tasks without loosing the label.
-Showing more than one label is not possible using mouse rollovers.
+It also prevents the user from doing other tasks without losing the label.
+Showing more than one label is not possible using mouse roll-overs.

-To keep a label permanently visible you can use a SWITCH BETWEEN OBJECT STATES.
-If the user clicks at the relevant area, the label appears.
-To let it disappear the user has to switch it explicitly off.
-This could be done by clicking at the label or at the relevant area.
-This way more than one label can be displayed at the same time.
+To keep a label permanently visible, you can use a SWITCH BETWEEN OBJECT STATES.
+If the user clicks on the relevant area, the label appears.
+To let it disappear, the user has to switch it off explicitly.
+This could be done by clicking on the label or on the relevant area.
+This way, more than one label can be displayed at the same time.
 Another option is to switch the label off as soon as another label is selected.
 This allows only one label at a time.
 Showing only one label can be useful in presentations to direct the audience's attention and HIGHLIGHT INFORMATION.
-If there are many dynamic labels or each label is large in size then multiple viewed labels would overlap.
+If there are many dynamic labels - or each label is large in size - then multiple viewed labels would overlap.
 Automatically switching off one label as soon as another is switched on reduces the mouse clicks to move on from one label to another.